COMPASS-DOE/data-workflows/synoptic/data_TEST/L1_metadata/README_v0-9.txt

 —----------------------------------
 Version 0.9 released 2023-01-22
 * Preliminary release covering all synoptic site and TEMPEST data collected to date
-* Units and bounds (and thus OOB flags) are missing for many ClimaVue, AquaTROLL, and Sonde variables
+* Units and bounds (and thus OOB flags) are missing for some ClimaVue, AquaTROLL, and Sonde variables
+* Some research_name assignments for may incorrect for ClimaVue